IBIC/ibic-cfncluster/README.md

     #cores      2

 ## R
-(Tara Madhyastha)

 Usage:

     R/ibic-get-spot-estimate  [--gpu] --hours HOURS --num NUM

-The R version was also built on pulling data from Amazon live.
+The R version was originally written to download information about instance configuration from the web.
 However, this is long and time consuming (about 20 minutes, depending on how many configurations and regions you query).
+We changed it to use a configuration file.

 + `-d/--download`   Forces R to download data from the internet.